faksdal/ivs_sessions_browser/docs/USER_GUIDE.md

 ### Operator Colors

 When operators are assigned, the row color reflects the operator's configured color (from `~/.config/ivs-sessions-browser/operators.json`), making it easy to visually identify who is responsible for each session.
+The `Op` column expands to fit the longest saved assignment label in `operator_assignments.json`.

 ### Removed Stations